Caerphilly County Borough Local Delivery Group

 Types of housing chart

 96% of homes are connected to the gas grid, above the regional average of 91%.
 5% of housing stock is unoccupied, below the Welsh average of 8.4%.
+CCBC’s Caerphilly Homes team have 10,682 homes to manage, maintain and improve.

 It’s amazing the difference that something small, like dialling back the heating one notch, can make.